-A student must be placed in a DAEP if the student:
+A student must be placed in a DAEP of the student:

 - Engages in conduct relating to a false alarm or report (including a bomb threat) or a terroristic threat involving a public school.
-(See glossary) - Commits the following offenses on school property or within 300 feet of school property as measured from any point on the school's real property boundary line, or while attending a school-sponsored or school-related activity on or off school property: - Engages in conduct punishable as a felony. - Commits an assault (see glossary) under Texas Penal Code 22.01(a)(1).
+(See Glossary - Commits the following offenses on school property or within 300 feet of school property as measured from any point on the school real property boundary line or while attending a school sponsored or school related activity on or off school property: - o Engages in conduct punishable as a felony - o Commits an assault (See Glossary) under Texas Penal Code 22.01 (a) (1). - Sells, gives or delivers to another person or possesses, uses or is under the influence of marijuana, a controlled substance or a dangerous drug in an amount not constituting a felony offense.
+(School related felony drug offenses are addressed in the Expulsion section.) - o Behaves in a manner that contains the elements of an offense relating to abusable volatile chemicals. - Behaves in a manner that contains the elements of the offense of public lewdness or indecent exposure. - Engages in conduct that contains the elements of an offense of harassment against an employee under Penal Code 42.07 (a) (1) (2) or (7). - o Engages in expellable conduct and is between six and nine years of age. - o Commits a federal firearms violation and is younger than six years of age. - Engages in conduct that contains the elements of the offense of retaliation against any school employee or volunteer on or off school property.

-- Sells, gives, or delivers to another person, or possesses, uses, or is under the influence of marijuana, a controlled substance, or a dangerous drug in an amount not constituting a felony offense.
-(School-related felony drug offenses are addressed in the Expulsion section.)
-(See glossary for "under the influence.") - Sells, gives, or delivers to another person an alcoholic beverage; commits a serious act or offense while under the influence of alcohol; or possesses, uses, or is under the influence of alcohol, if the conduct is not punishable as a felony offense.
-(School-related felony alcohol offenses are addressed in the Expulsion section.) - Behaves in a manner that contains the elements of an offense relating to abusable volatile chemicals. - Behaves in a manner that contains the elements of the offense of public lewdness or indecent exposure. - Engages in conduct that contains the elements of an offense of harassment against an employee under Penal Code 42.07 (a) (1), (2), (3), or (7). - Engages in expellable conduct and is between six and nine years of age. - Commits a federal firearms violation and is younger than six years of age. - Engages in conduct that contains the elements of the offense of retaliation against any school employee or volunteer on or off school property.
-(Committing retaliation in combination with another expellable offense is addressed in the Expulsion section of this Code.) - Engages in conduct punishable as a felony listed under Title 5 (see glossary) of the Texas Penal Code when the conduct occurs off school property and not at a school-sponsored or school-related event and: - 1.
-The student receives deferred prosecution (see glossary), - 2. court or jury finds that the student has engaged in delinquent conduct (see glossary), or - 3.
-The superintendent or designee has a reasonable belief (see glossary) that the student engaged in the conduct.
+- (Committing retaliation in combination with another expellable offense is addressed in the Expulsion section of this Code). - Engages in conduct punishable as a felony listed under Title 5 (See Glossary) of the Texas Penal Code when the conduct occurs off school property and not at a school sponsored or school related event and - 1) The student receives deferred prosecution (See Glossary) - 2) Court or jury finds that the student has engaged in delinquent conduct (See Glossary) or - 3) The superintendent or designee has a reasonable belief (See Glossary) that the student engaged in the conduct.